 CMH's Fracture Clinic provides consultation, fracture management (including casting and splinting) and surgical follow-up care for all age groups.

-Patients are referred to the clinic after a visit to the Emergency Department visit, after surgery or as new consultations.
-The Fracture Clinic team also includes orthopedic and plastic surgeons that specialize in treating hand injuries.
+Patients are referred to the clinic after a visit to the Emergency Department, after surgery or as new consultations.
+The Fracture Clinic team also includes orthopaedic and plastic surgeons that specialise in treating hand injuries.

 - Some patients may take longer to treat than others

 - You should allow 3 hours for your visit, registration, x-rays, seeing the surgeon, etc.

 - The time you are given to check in may not reflect the time you are going to be seen by the surgeon.

 - Some patients are called for another surgeon

 - Some patients are called to receive treatment by the Orthopedic Technologist

 We do our best to keep all patients’ charts in order, so they are cared for in order.